claus-e-andersen/clanElectrons/README.md

 where the symbols have the same meaning as in Example 1.
 For further details, see demo.Sternheimer.graphite().

 The agreement is excellent in the sense that all four digits provided in ICRU-90 are replicated by the clanElectrons functions.

+Note that the density-effect correction (delta) for a conductor like graphite (where some electrons are essentially assigned zero binding  energy), will have a non-zero value even for very low electron energies.

 ## Installation in R or Rstudio

 The library can be loaded into R using the install_github command which is in the devtools package.
 So you first need to ascertain that you have this package and you need to load it with the library command: